 Nutrient management is complex, but improved fertilizer use can be achieved by understanding patterns of nutrient uptake, partitioning, and utilization.
 Producers should pay special attention to P requirements as productivity increases, as current data suggest a looming soil fertility crisis if adequate adjustments are not made in P usage rates.
 Agronomic advancements have brought corn yields to new heights, but understanding how to maintain soil nutrient levels can go a long way in helping to sustain high yields.

-Learn how biocatalyst technologies improve nutrient availability and uptake to help meet the nutrient needs of corn and other crops by downloading our Biocatalyst Technology FAQ Booklet.
+Learn how biocatalyst technologies can improve nutrient availability and uptake to help meet the nutrient needs of corn and other crops by downloading the Biocatalyst Technology FAQ Booklet.

 - Bender RR, Haegele JW, Ruffo ML, Below FE.
 2013.
 Nutrient uptake, partitioning, and remobilization in modern, transgenic insect-protected maize hybrids.
 Agron.
 J. 105:161–170.